Anthony Wayne: American Revolution

+American Revolutionary War

-Regarding tactics, Wayne discarded the conventional line warfare, once stating "the only good lines are those nature made", instead focusing on maneuver warfare and strict discipline.
+Wayne discarded the conventional tactics of line warfare, stating "the only good lines are those nature made", and instead focused on maneuver warfare and strict discipline.
 He and his regiment were part of the Continental Army's unsuccessful invasion of Canada where he was sent to aid Benedict Arnold.
 Wayne commanded a successful rear-guard action at the Battle of Trois-Rivières and then led the forces on Lake Champlain at Fort Ticonderoga and Mount Independence.
 His service led to his promotion to brigadier general on February 21, 1777.
-According to historians, Wayne earned the name "Mad Anthony" because of his angry temperament, specifically during an incident when he severely punished a skilled informant for being drunk.
+Some historians claim Wayne's nickname "Mad Anthony" came from his bold military tactics from the Battle of Green Spring in Virginia, which his men barely escaped an outnumbered British force with a bold bayonet charge.
+Others claim it was from his quick temper and what historians label "off-color language," specifically during an incident when he severely punished a skilled informant for being drunk.

 On September 11, 1777, Wayne commanded the Pennsylvania Line at the Battle of Brandywine, where they held off General Wilhelm von Knyphausen in order to protect the American right flank.
 The two forces fought for three hours until the American line withdrew and Wayne was ordered to retreat.
 He was then ordered to harass the British rear in order to slow General William Howe's advance towards Pennsylvania.
 Wayne's camp was attacked on the night of September 20–21 in the Battle of Paoli.
 General Charles Grey had ordered his men to remove their flints and attack with bayonets in order to keep their assault secret.
 The battle earned Grey the sobriquet of "General Flint", but Wayne's own reputation was tarnished by the significant American losses, and he demanded a formal inquiry in order to clear his name.

 On October 4, 1777, Wayne again led his forces against the British in the Battle of Germantown.
 His soldiers pushed ahead of other units, and the British "pushed on with their Bayonets—and took Ample Vengeance" as they retreated, according to Wayne's report.
 Wayne and General John Sullivan advanced too rapidly and became entrapped when they were 2 mi ahead of other American units.
 They retreated as Howe arrived to re-form the British line.
 Wayne was again ordered to hold off the British and cover the rear of the retreating body.